Mesothelioma Symptoms

 What is the most common presenting symptom of malignant mesothelioma?

-Can you have mesothelioma without knowing?
+Can you have mesothelioma without knowing it?

-As a result, people may not realize they have mesothelioma until the cancer has spread to other areas of the body.
-If you have a history of asbestos exposure — even if it was a long time ago — and you aren’t feeling well, see a mesothelioma doctor as soon as possible.
+As a result, you may not realize you have mesothelioma until the cancer has spread to other areas of the body.

 Dr. Mark LevinReviewed by:Mark Levin, MD